The Five Mile House, its location, and William McKown's lease

 This tavern was the second hostelry going west along the "Kings Highway", the original road between Albany and Schenectady, and the main road until the Schenectady Turnpike opened in the early 19th century.
 The tavern got its name from the location about 5 miles along the road from the Hudson waterfront at Albany.
 The place was known as "The Kuyl", an old Dutch word meaning* "den", or "pit", but it is not known why this was applied.
 The earliest record of the tavern is from 1767, when "John Ritchies at the Knil" is the label for a building here on A map of the Manor of Renselaerwyck by J. Bleeker, surveyor.
 In 1778, another map (Erskine-DeWitt map From Albany to Schoharie) shows the building with the label "Michael Hornbeek".
 In April 1786, minutes of the City of Albany Common Council indicate that William McKown is making repairs to it and permits him to put up a barn, and to offset the repair expenses against his rent; in 1787 there is a formal lease of the property, including 43 acres, to William McKown for 21 years until 1808.
 The City of Albany's Journal of Receipts in the NYS Library show that William McKown faithfully paid his annual rent (£25 up to 1801, $62.50 after that) up to the end of his lease of the Five Mile House, making the last payment on July 4th 1807.
 It is probable that McKown subleased it when his new Hotel and tavern on the Great Western Turnpike became busy after the completion of this part of the Turnpike in about 1800.
 A map of 1805 in the Albany Institute of History and Art marks the Five Mile House as "Daniel Woodworth's T.", who was a brother-in-law, and McKown continued paying the rent to the City of Albany.
 While William McKown established himself running the Five Mile Tavern in the 1780's, his older brother James was also in the same trade, building a similar inn on the road to Kinderhook, about 5 miles east of the Hudson River next to the East Greenbush town line.

 W.D.
-Mohr wrote that he had seen an undated map in the office of the Albany City Engineer, probably made c.1810, showing the Five Mile House annotated with the name "Lewis" and "Lease expires May 1, 1819"; that is the last known trace of this building in the old records.
+Mohr wrote that he had seen a map in the office of the Albany City Engineer, showing the Five Mile House annotated with the name "Lewis" and "Lease expires May 1, 1819"; this must have been a copy of the 1817 Van Alen map of the Great Lots, which shows this inscription; that is the last known trace of this building in the old City records.

-What do the old maps of the area show?
-The earliest printed map showing house locations is the 1851 Sidney map, which shows the house William Knowles later sold to the Club, located west of the east branch of the Krum (Crum) Kill, belonging to W Cooper.
-The map shows another house north of this one, also labelled with the name of W Cooper, which might be the house the Club bought as the first clubhouse.
-The location shown is not where the Five Mile House ought to be placed, which would be east of the "g" of the word spring on the map, but it could be about where the old farmhouse was located, according to the 1940 reports.
+Three mid-19th century maps show house locations in the area, the earliest being the 1851 Sidney map, which shows the house William Knowles later sold to the Club, located west of the east branch of the Krum (Crum) Kill, belonging to W Cooper.
+The map shows another house north of this one, also labelled with the name of W Cooper, which might be the house the Club used as the first clubhouse.
+The location shown is approximately where the Five Mile House ought to be placed.

-The Gould 1854 map only shows the southern of these two houses, labelled belonging to W Cooper.
+The 1854 Gould map only shows the southern of these two houses, labelled belonging to W Cooper.
 The Beers 1866 map of the western part of Albany does not show the Krum Kill stream, and does not show the house later owned by Knowles, which we know was present.
-It does show one house on the Kings Highway (owner J Archy) which might be the first one the Club occupied.
+It does show two houses on the Kings Highway, one labelled Knause, at the location of the Five Mile Tavern, and the other J Archy, at the same place as the house labelled Heenan on the 1851 map.
+See this web page for maps showing the relative positions of these marked houses in the context of the Country club property and golf course, and the positions of the Five Mile House and the King's Highway on the Van Alen map.

 Part of the 1851 Sidney Map of the vicinity of Albany and Troy, showing the area of McKownville and surroundings.

 The house that William Knowles sold to the Country Club in 1894 is shown on this map, in the right place on the west side of the Krumkill stream east branch, labelled with the name W Cooper (William Cooper).
-Another house to the north, also labelled W Cooper, may be the location of the farmhouse used as the first, temporary clubhouse.
+Another house to the north, also labelled W Cooper, is near the location of the old Five Mile Tavern.

 -----------------------------